 Make VOIP calls easily and cheaply (JaJah).

 Often one size doesn’t fit all.
 So pick the template that fits your project or remix two or more to make it your own.
-Once you have sketched out your minimum viable value proposition, use A/B testing or run experiments with it on your web site, in ads, social media or face-to-face meetings to see what sticks.
-Next, consider designing your business model and brand around your value proposition.
+Once you have sketched your value proposition, use A/B testing or run experiments with it on your website, in ads, social media, or in in-person meetings to see what sticks.
+Next, consider elevating your business model and strategy around your value proposition.